rsksmart/devportal-1.0/kb/rskj.md

 RSKj can also run in a “localhost”-only environment, without connecting to any public network - [RSK Regtest](/rsk/node/configure/switch-network/#regtest)

 > The `--import` feature can be used to import the block database from an external source.
-See example for [using the import feature](/kb/rskj-for-developers/#import)
+See example for [using the import feature](/kb/rskj-for-developers/#import).
+This is to be used ONLY for testing and development purposes and not in production.

 If you do one of the following activities, you are likely to need to run RSKj on your computer.